spatialos/online-services/docs/content/services-packages/analytics-pipeline/deploy.md

 ### 3.1 - Store your secret

 0. Navigate to [the API credentials overview page for your project in the Cloud Console](https://console.cloud.google.com/apis/credentials) and create a new API key.
+Note that newly created API keys can take up to 10 minutes before they become fully functional.

 0. Under “API restrictions”, select **Restrict key** and then choose ”Analytics REST API”.